 Shoppers are time-pressing and running in and out of your store not necessarily knowing what they want.

-That's because anytime someone walks in to your store– you have at least a one in three chance they’ll be buying something for themselves or a friend.
+That's because anytime someone walks into your store– you have at least a one in three chance they’ll be buying something for themselves or a friend.

 That's not how people open their wallets to you...

-If you are a gift store, when you see someone milling about in front of a display, get over there with a prop and greet them with something like “Welcome to (name of your store,) take a look around and I'll be right back”.
-Then go on with your prop to something else.
+If you are a gift store, when you see someone milling about in front of a display, get over there with a prop and greet them with something like “Welcome to (name of your store), take a look around and I'll be right back.”
+Then, go on with your prop to something else.

 Shoppers feel smothered and will avoid asking you anything.
 Especially Amiable personality styles.
-They say “no” they are “just looking’.
+They say “no” they are “just looking".

-You let them land and get a sense of what your shop is all about.
+You should let them land and get a sense of what your shop is all about.
 You control that by the statements you make to them from the outset.

-Examples would be, “That sweater has a hidden pocket so you can put your iPod in it” or “We have some more giftpacks over here with Belgium chocolate in them” or “If you have a gift list, we can ship anywhere in the US.”
+Examples would be, “That sweater has a hidden pocket so you can put your iPod in it,” or “We have some more gift packs over here with Belgian chocolate in them,” or “If you have a gift list, we can ship anywhere in the U.S.”